rsdoiel/rsdoiel.github.io/blog/2025/01/26/points_of_friction.md

 ---
-title: Deno 2.1.7, points of friction
+title: Deno 2.1.7, Points of Friction
 byline: R. S. Doiel
 abstract: |
   A short discussion of working with file input in TypeScript+Deno coming from the